-Yep - that pretty much sums up the symbolic meaning of the Christmas tree.
+Yep – that pretty much sums up the symbolic meaning of the Christmas tree.
 Guess I can pack up this post now and say so-long.
-Just kidding. :) There's tons more tree treats to be symbolically savored!
+Just kidding.
+There are tons more tree treats to be symbolically savored!

 This song (shortened by taking out the “Oh Christmas Tree” chorus lines), was written by Ernst Anschutz in 1820s.
 Originally written in German, Oh Tannenbaum doesn’t really refer to a Christmas tree per se.
 Tannenbaum means ‘fir tree’ in German.

 The fir tree is one of the most common live trees we haul inside for the holiday.
 Pine and spruce trees are also popular picks.
 Whether spruce, cedar, pine or fir – all Christmas trees have one thing in common…they’re all evergreens.